Mugger crocodile: Reproduction

 Female muggers obtain sexual maturity at a body length of around 1.8–2.2 m at the age of about 6.5 years, and males at around 2.6 m body length.
 The reproduction cycle starts earliest in November at the onset of the cold season with courtship and mating.
 Between February and June, females dig 35–56 cm deep holes for nesting between 1 and 2000 m away from the waterside.
 They lay up to two clutches with 8 –46 eggs each.
 Eggs weigh 128 g on average.
 Laying of one clutch usually takes less than half an hour.
 Thereafter, females scrape sand over the nest to close it.
 Males have been observed to assist females in digging and protecting nest sites.
 Hatching season is two months later, between April and June in south India, and in Sri Lanka between August and September.
 Then females excavate the young, pick them up in their snouts and take them to the water.
 Both females and males protect the young for up to one year.

 Healthy hatchlings develop at a temperature range of 28–33 C. Sex ratio of hatched eggs depends on incubation temperature and exposure of nests to sunshine.
 Only females develop at constant temperatures of 28–31 C, and only males at 32.5 C. Percentage of females in a clutch decreases at constant temperatures between 32.6 and 33 C, and of males between 31 and 32.4 C. Temperature in natural nests is not constant but varies between nights and days.
 Foremost females hatch in natural early nests when initial temperature inside nests ranges between 26.4 and 28.9 C. The percentage of male hatchlings increases in late nests located in sunny sites.
 Hatchlings are 26–31 cm long and weigh 75 g on average when one month old.
 They grow about 4.25 cm per month and reach a body length of 90–170 cm when two years old.

 Sympatric predators

 The distribution of the mugger crocodile overlaps with that of the saltwater crocodile in a few coastal areas, but it barely enters brackish water and prefers shallow waterways.
 It is an apex predator in freshwater ecosystems.
 It is sympatric with the gharial (Gavialis gangeticus) in the Rapti and Narayani Rivers, in the eastern Mahanadi, and in tributaries of the Ganges and Yamuna rivers.

 The Bengal tiger (Panthera tigris tigris) occasionally fights mugger crocodiles off prey and rarely preys on adult mugger crocodiles in Ranthambore National Park.
-The Asiatic lion (Panthera leo leo) can sometimes prey on crocodiles on the banks of the Kamleshwar Dam in Gir National Park during dry, hot months.
+The Asiatic lion (Panthera leo leo) sometimes preys on crocodiles on the banks of the Kamleshwar Dam in Gir National Park during dry, hot months.